Mayer Lehman

-Mayer Lehman (/ˈliːmən/ LEE-mən) (January 9, 1830 – June 21, 1897) was an American businessman, banker, slave owner, and philanthropist.
+Mayer Lehman (/ˈliːmən/ LEE-mən) (January 9, 1830 – June 21, 1897) was an American businessman, banker and philanthropist.
 He was one of the three founding brothers of the investment bank Lehman Brothers.

 Early life

 Mayer Lehman was born in 1830 to a German Jewish family in the small Franconian town of Rimpar near Würzburg.
 He was the son of Eva (Rosenheim) and a cattle merchant, Abraham Löw Lehmann.

 Career and life in the United States

-In 1850, Mayer emigrated to the United States, joining his brothers, Henry Lehman (b.
-1822) and Emanuel Lehman, in Montgomery, Alabama.
+In 1850, Mayer emigrated to the United States, joining his brothers, Henry Lehman and Emanuel Lehman, in Montgomery, Alabama.
 His brother Henry had left Germany in 1844 and opened a dry goods store named "H. Lehman".
 His brother Emanuel left Germany in 1847 and joined Henry in his business endeavor, which they renamed "H. Lehman and Bro."
 With the arrival of Mayer in 1850, it became Lehman Brothers.

 As cotton was the most important crop of the Southern United States and global demand led to profitable business, the Lehman brothers became cotton factors, accepting cotton bales from customers as payment for their merchandise.
 Cotton trading eventually became the main thrust of their business.

 Mayer Lehman supported the Southern cause during the American Civil War.
 Mayer was listed as the owner of seven slaves ("three males and four females ranging in age from 5 to 50") in the U.S. Census of 1860.
 In 1864, the Governor of Alabama, Thomas H. Watts, appointed Mayer as a Commissioner to visit and look after the interests of Alabama Confederate soldiers being held as prisoners of war in the North.
 Other offers of public position were made to him but he declined.

 In 1855, his brother Henry died from yellow fever while travelling in New Orleans.
 In 1867, Mayer and Emanuel moved the company's headquarters to New York City, leaving their New Orleans cotton operation (renamed Lehman, Newgass & Co) in the hands of their brother-in-law Benjamin Newgass (father of British war hero Harold Newgass).
 They eventually built their New York operation into an important American investment bank, which was in operation until its September 2008 collapse.

 Mayer Lehman was one of the organizers of the New York Cotton Exchange, the oldest commodities exchange in New York City, and served as its director.
 Mayer Lehman concentrated on the railroad, land, industrial and mining enterprises of the business.
 He served as the director of The Hamilton Bank, The American Cotton Oil Company, The Union Oil Company of Providence, Rhode Island, and The N.K.
 Fairbank Company of Chicago.